hyperledger-archives/fabric/docs/dev-setup/devnet-setup.md

 **Note:** When running with security enabled, follow the security setup instructions described in [Chaincode Development](../API/SandboxSetup.md#security-setup-optional) to set up the CA server and log in registered users before sending chaincode transactions.

 ### Setting up Docker image
-To create a Docker image for the Hyperledger fabric, named `openchain`, first clean out any active `openchain` containers (peer and chaincode) using `docker ps -a` and `docker rm` commands.
+To create a Docker image for the fabric, named `openchain`, first clean out any active `openchain` containers (peer and chaincode) using `docker ps -a` and `docker rm` commands.
 Second, remove any old `openchain` images with `docker images` and `docker rmi` commands.

 Now we are ready to build a new `openchain` docker image: